-James Karrels

-Senior Vice President and Chief Financial Officer (Principal Financial Officer)
+James Karrels Senior Vice President and Chief Financial Officer (Principal Financial Officer)

-Dated: August 8, 2022
+Dated: November 3, 2022

-CERTAIN PORTIONS OF THIS EXHIBIT (INDICATED BY []) HAVE BEEN EXCLUDED PURSUANT TO ITEM 601(B)(10) OF REGULATION S-K BECAUSE THEY ARE BOTH NOT MATERIAL AND ARE THE TYPE THAT THE COMPANY TREATS AS PRIVATE AND CONFIDENTIAL.
+CERTAIN PORTIONS OF THIS EXHIBIT (INDICATED BY [\\\]) HAVE BEEN EXCLUDED PURSUANT TO ITEM 601(B)(10) OF REGULATION S-K BECAUSE THEY ARE BOTH NOT MATERIAL AND ARE THE TYPE THAT THE COMPANY TREATS AS PRIVATE AND CONFIDENTIAL.

-AMENDMENT NO. 2 TO GLOBAL COLLABORATION AND LICENSE AGREEMENT
+AMENDMENT NO. 3 TO GLOBAL COLLABORATION AND LICENSE AGREEMENT

-This Amendment No. 2 to Global Collaboration and License Agreement (this "Amendment No. 2") is dated as of April 7, 2022, by and between INCYTE CORPORATION, a Delaware corporation, having its principal place of business at 1801 Augustine Cut-Off, Wilmington, DE 19803 (hereinafter "Incyte"), and MACROGENICS, INC., a Delaware corporation, having its principal place of business at 9704 Medical Center Drive, Rockville, MD 20850 ("MacroGenics", together with Incyte, the "Parties" and each separately, a "Party"), and is meant to amend that certain Global Collaboration and License Agreement, dated as of October 24, 2017, between Incyte and MacroGenics and amended on March 15, 2018 ("Amendment No. 1").
-The Global Collaboration and License Agreement and Amendment No. 1, the "Agreement".
+This Amendment No. 3 to Global Collaboration and License Agreement (this "Amendment No. 3") is dated as of July 14, 2022, by and between INCYTE CORPORATION, a Delaware corporation, having its principal place of business at 1801 Augustine Cut-Off, Wilmington, DE 19803 (hereinafter "Incyte"), and MACROGENICS, INC., a Delaware corporation, having its principal place of business at 9704 Medical Center Drive, Rockville, MD 20850 ("MacroGenics", together with Incyte, the "Parties" and each separately, a "Party"), and is meant to amend that certain Global Collaboration and License Agreement, dated as of October 24, 2017, between Incyte and MacroGenics and amended on March 15, 2018 ("Amendment No. 1") and April 7, 2022 ("Amendment No. 2").
+The Global Collaboration and License Agreement, Amendment No. 1, and Amendment No. 2 are referred to herein collectively as the "Agreement".
 Capitalized terms used and not otherwise defined herein shall have the meanings ascribed to such terms in the Agreement.